2011 Indian anti-corruption movement: Background

 Issues of corruption in India have become increasingly prominent in recent years.
 After independence in 1947, the country was subject to socialist-inspired economic policies until the 1980s.
 Over-regulation, protectionism, and government ownership of industry led to slow economic growth, high unemployment, and widespread poverty.
 This system of bureaucratic control by government, which is called the License Raj, was at the core of endemic corruption.

 The 1993 Vohra Report submitted by the former Indian Union Home Secretary Narinder Nath Vohra studied the criminalisation of politics and contains several observations made by official agencies on the criminal network that was virtually running a parallel government.
 It also discussed criminal gangs that enjoyed the patronage of politicians and the protection of government functionaries.
 According to the report, political leaders had become leaders of street gangs and rogue elements in the military.
 Criminals had been elected to local bodies, state assemblies, and the Parliament of India.

 The 2005 Right to Information Act (RTI) helped civilians work towards tackling corruption.
 The Act allows Indian citizens to request information for a fixed fee of ₹ 10 (US$0.22) from a public authority, which is required to reply to the request within thirty days.
 Activists – some of whom have been attacked and killed – have used this law to uncover corruption cases against politicians and bureaucrats.

-In the years immediately preceding the 2011 anti-corruption protests, there were examples of alleged corruption in the country; these included the Adarsh Housing Society Scam, the 2010 housing loan scam, the Radia tapes controversy, and the 2G spectrum case.
+During the Second Manmohan Singh ministry; In the years immediately preceding the 2011 anti-corruption protests, there were examples of alleged corruption in the country; these included the Adarsh Housing Society Scam, the 2010 housing loan scam, the Radia tapes controversy, and the 2G spectrum case.
 In February 2011, the Supreme Court of India ordered all trial courts in the country to expedite handling of corruption cases and the President of India Pratibha Patil stated measures to ratify the United Nations Convention Against Corruption (UNCAC) and other legislative and administrative measures to improve transparency would be taken.
 A month later, the Supreme Court forced the resignation of Chief Vigilance Commissioner P.J.
 Thomas.

 A worldwide, 50-city march called the Dandi March II was organised by People for Lok Satta and took place in March 2011, as did the Drive Around Delhi protest.